amirmohammadjahani04-collab/MyOS/README.md

-# MyOS
+# MyOS 💚

-Minimal open source learning OS built on mobile
+Minimal Open Source Learning Operating System

+## About
+MyOS is a simple terminal-based learning system for programming.

+## Created by
+Amir